MicrosoftDocs/learn/learn-pr/wwl-azure/network-security/includes/12-demonstration.md

 Use this short Try-This exercises to get some hands-on experience with using Azure.

-## Task 1 - Network Security Groups
+## Task 1 - Network security groups

-**Note:** This task requires a Windows virtual machine associated with a network security group.
+   This task requires a Windows virtual machine associated with a network security group.
 The NSG should have an inbound security rule that allows RDP.
 The virtual machine should be in a running state and have a public IP address.

 In this task, we will review networking rules, confirm the public IP page does not display, configure an inbound NSG rule, and confirm the public IP page now displays.